 While young Latinos and Latinas were searching for their place in American society, Latinas of all ages were pushing the boundaries of traditional gender roles.
 Prior to World War II, Latinas joined the workforce to help support their families.
 They were mostly relegated to positions in domestic service, cannery and packinghouses, textile industry, and agriculture.
 During World War I, women were allowed to join the military and served as nurses and support staff such as secretaries.
 During World War II, they also served as ambulance drivers, mechanics, pilots, and other non-combat roles.
-Most women who served in the military belonged to the Army Nurses Corps, Women's Army Corps (WAC), Navy Nurses Corps, or Navy Women Accepted for Volunteer Emergency Services (WAVES).596
+Most women who served in the military belonged to the Army Nurses Corps, Women's Army Corps (WAC), Navy Nurses Corps, or Navy Women Accepted for Volunteer Emergency Services (WAVES).
+596

 Wartime labor shortages created an unprecedented opportunity for Latinas to obtain high-skilled jobs with good wages in the defense industries.
 California became a primary focus for the defense industries.
 New manufacturing plants, shipyards, aircraft factories, and military bases were constructed in Oakland, Richmond, Sausalito, Vallejo, San Pedro, and Alameda.
 In addition, military industries already established in San Francisco and San Diego were greatly expanded.
 Wartime employment gave Latinas a heightened sense of self-esteem and their first taste of economic independence.
 Most women returned to the home after the war, as returning veterans replaced them in the factories that were converted to civilian production.
 All women, including Latinas, made long-term gains in white-collar jobs after the war.
-Historian Vickie Ruiz notes that the number of Mexican American women in clerical and sales positions increased from 10.1 percent in 1930 to 23.9 percent in 1950.597
+Historian Vickie Ruiz notes that the number of Mexican American women in clerical and sales positions increased from 10.1 percent in 1930 to 23.9 percent in 1950.

 Having experienced equal treatment in the military, Latino soldiers expected to have the same rights as other Americans when they returned.
 When the old obstacles appeared, new civil rights organizations were formed, such as the American G.I.
 Forum.
 Latino veterans reported that housing, medical, and educational benefits under the G.I.
 Bill of Rights were frequently denied or delayed.
 Unlike their white American counterparts, Latino veterans of this era did not typically seek assistance from the American Legion or the Veterans of Foreign Wars, as these organizations were all white.
 Thus, Latino veterans often felt isolated and dejected from the country for which they fought.
-Into this vacuum stepped Dr. Hector Garcia, who was himself a veteran of the Army Medical Corps.
-He organized the American G.I.
-Forum in 1948 to advocate for the equal distribution of veterans' benefits.598 Based in Corpus Christi, Texas, the Forum differentiated itself from other veterans' organizations with its family orientation that was especially appealing to Latinos.599 The Forum went on to defend the civil rights of Mexican American veterans across the country and improve their status.
+Into this vacuum stepped Dr.